 What’s in a Name?

 “Doctor, what is the name of this suffering?”
 The doctor then carries out a variety of sophisticated tests and reports back.
-“Your cat has lymphosarcoma.”
+“Your cat or dog has lymphosarcoma.”

 Beware of the Name Game.